zynexiz/RenameMyTVSeries/README.md

 <h2>Versions</h2>
 <ul>
+  <li>2.0.4 – Bug fixes and some new features
+– Fixed counter bug in list found episodes
+– Added Force Refresh button (forces to redownload TheTVDB data) – Added a splitter allowing you to resize the SelectedEpisodes and SelectedFiles lists – Added button to reset the splitter position back to the middle – Added # and ? to default replacement special chars to be replaced with nothing (removed) – Added in Preferences: when double clicking a row in the “History”, that row will be removed – Added in Preferences: Optional have no leading zero’s for the “Extras” (season 0) – Added the option to load episodes right away when selecting a search result as an alternative to double clicking a show (see Preferences) – Added the option to use both titles when merging 2 episodes (Eg. title 1 – title 2) – Bug fixed: when more files are shown than episodes listed a would show name dummy for the missing episode in the list – Renamed and repositioned some buttons in the main window (space needed for the new buttons) – Work around for selecting from history and clicking search a second time – now shows results (removed year from edit field) – Resolved issue with minimum number of characters for Season and Episode (for example with shows that have a year number instead of a season number)
+– Fixed: For TV shows that miss a First Aired date, an attempt will be made to retrieve it from the first episode’s airdate – Added AutoLog option with fixed path for log files – logs will be stored in that directory automatically when this option is enabled – Added an optional default log location
+    – Added seconds to log filename (for those who are really quick)</li>
   <li>v2.0.2 – Added parameter for %NY (see below), implemented Database upgrade mechanism, improved language support</li>
   <li>v2.0.1b – Linux only: Minor refresh issue in the preferences made menus look transparent (thanks Mike for reporting!).</li>
   <li>v2.0.1 – Minor bug fixes and some cosmetic improvements mostly for macOS dark theme.</li>